29 Types of Petunias to Bring Beauty to Your Garden

 These petunias belong to the Grandiflora series.
 They usually come in red, blue, purple and pink colors with deep pistils.
 A distinctive feature of these flowers is that each petal has a thin or thick white line passing vertically through its central portion.
 I've seen these petunia types grown wonderfully well along side similarly colored types of allium flowers to great effect.

 Belonging to the Spreading/Wave series, this petunia can grow up to a foot in height.
 The flowers bloom in the months of spring and summer and can come in various colors such as purple, raspberry, white, pink and red.
 They can also sometimes have splotches of darker or lighter shades.
+They can spread and create a dense flower bed that never needs deadheading.

 Another variety of the Wave series, this petunia comes in several beautiful colors, including pink, lilac, white, red and lavender.
 You can grow multiple such colors together.
 The plant also has small green leaves and can grow to a height of about ten inches.